The Edward Cadbury Charitable Trust

 - Be concise and clear - The trust values straightforward, well-articulated proposals

-- Match priority areas - Ensure your project clearly fits within one or more of the seven funding areas
+- Match priority areas - Ensure your project clearly fits within one or more of the six funding areas

 - Show values alignment - Explicitly connect your work to Quaker values where genuine alignment exists

-- Demonstrate impact - Focus on tangible outcomes and benefits to beneficiaries
+- Demonstrate local impact - Focus on benefits to the local Midlands community

 - Provide complete information - Include all required documentation to avoid delays